oneiros26/Unicorn/README.md

 ## Dvorak - React ⚛️

-- Technologies: React and Vite
+- Technologies: React and Vite with TypeScript
 - Description: Webpage comparing the Dvorak and Qwerty keyboard layouts.
 Main goal is to learn how to build websites with React.